National Institutes of Health

 Not everyone with appendicitis has all these symptoms.

 Appendicitis is a medical emergency.
 Treatment almost always involves removing the appendix.
-Anyone can get appendicitis, but it is more common among people 10 and 30 years old.
+Anyone can get appendicitis, but it is more common among people 10 to 30 years old.

 National Institute of Diabetes and Digestive and Kidney Diseases